kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 date:   2015-11-01 22:09:00
 ---

-It's hard to know where to start when preparing a talk and everyone has a different process that feels comfortable for them.
-I've experimented and given four talks so far and I feel like I learn something new every time.
-Here's my current process:
+Are you thinking about giving a talk but unsure where to start?
+That's usually how I feel at the beginning of my preparation.
+I've given a few talks and I feel like I learn something new every time.
+It can be intimidating to go from idea to presentation, so I'd like to share my current process.
+I typically follow these steps:

 1. Pick a topic.
 2. Write about it.